- Prep time 20 minutes

-During my senior year of college, I lived off campus with two of my best friends, and for the first time we all completely signed off the campus meal plan.
-At the beginning of the year, I was given a copy of The Joy of Cooking -- I think by my mother, who has been responsible for some of my most formative kitchen gear.
+During my senior year of college, I lived off campus with two of my best friends, and for the first time, we all completely signed off the campus meal plan.
+At the beginning of the year, I was given a copy of Joy of Cooking—I think by my mother, who has been responsible for some of my most formative kitchen gear.
 And thus began my first official foray into the kitchen.
-I often found myself drawn to the Quick Breads section.
-Especially when there was an exam to study for or a final paper to write.
-This section contained a well-rounded selection of both savory and sweet breads, all without yeast -- perfect for instant gratification on those late, late nights.
+I often found myself drawn to the Quick Breads section, especially when there was an exam to study for or a final paper to write.
+This section contained a well-rounded selection of both savory and sweet breads, all without yeast—perfect for instant gratification on those late, late nights.
 My favorite was a tender, crumbly olive loaf flecked with rosemary that could be thrown together in mere minutes.
 The original recipe called for walnuts, which I omitted, opting instead to up the chopped olives a bit.
 I’m happy to say it’s just as good as I remembered.
-What's more, it keeps for a few days if it's well-wrapped, and it makes excellent toast. - merrill
+What's more, it keeps for a few days if it's wrapped well, and it makes excellent toast. —Merrill Stubbs

 - Position a rack in the lower third of the oven and heat the oven to 350° F. Grease a 6-cup loaf pan.

 - In a medium bowl, whisk together the flours, baking powder, rosemary, and salt.
 In a large bowl, stir together the eggs, milk, and olive oil.
 Add the flour mixture and fold until about three-quarters of the dry ingredients are moistened.
 Add the olives and fold just until the pieces are distributed and the dry ingredients are moistened; the batter will be stiff.

 - Scrape the batter into the pan and spread evenly.
 Bake until a toothpick inserted in the center comes out clean, about 45 minutes.
 Let cool in the pan on a rack for 5 to 10 minutes before unmolding to let cool completely on the rack.
 Serve with olive oil for dipping.